FAQ#

 .

-How can I change Ruff's default configuration?#
+How can I change Ruff's default configuration?

-file as a last resort.
+last resort.
 This behavior is similar to Flake8's ~/.config/flake8

 .